“Allow your passion to become your purpose, and it will one day become your profession.”

 -Gabrielle Bernstein

-In 2014, Nicole Rojas began volunteering with the Humane Society of the United States (HSUS) and the Tusk Task Force to advocate for Illinois legislation to ban the sale and trade of elephant ivory and rhino horn.
+In 2015, Nicole Rojas began volunteering with the Humane Society of the United States (HSUS) and Tusk Task Force to advocate for Illinois legislation to ban the sale and trade of elephant ivory and rhino horn.
 The bill was passed after three years of advocacy and meetings with legislators.
-Shortly thereafter, Nicole assisted HSUS at the state level in enacting comprehensive legislation banning the sale and trade of wildlife parts from all endangered species in perpetuity in Illinois.
+Shortly thereafter, Nicole assisted HSUS at the state level in enacting comprehensive legislation in Illinois that bans the sale and trade of wildlife parts from all endangered species in perpetuity.

 Wild For Change envisions a world where all animals and nature are valued and respected, with a global understanding of nature's role in our lives, thereby generating new collective strategies to protect and preserve our greatest asset: planet Earth.